Introduction Why Docs About

 Transcript example

-Just as an example on how you can arrange several prefixes to create 3 exos in a skill Introduction:
+Just as an example on how you can arrange several prefixes to declare 3 exos in a skill Introduction:

 Skill: Introduction